Selling Your Home - Frequently Asked Questions

 Total tax proration: $1139.28.

 Please note that at various times during the year, one of the tax bill installments will have been paid and the other will not.
-Depending on the time of year, this will affect the above formula.
+Depending on the time of the year, this will affect the above formula.

-No. You may suggest times that work best for you, but the closing needs to be scheduled based on a lot of people’s schedules including the buyers, the sellers, the buyer’s lawyer, the seller’s lawyer and the title company’s availability.
+No. You may suggest times that work best for you, but the closing needs to be scheduled based on a lot of people’s schedules including the buyers, the sellers, the buyer’s attorney, the seller’s attorney, and the title company’s availability.
 If you are closing at the end of the month, it is even harder to get the time you desire as this is when title companies are the busiest.

 The closing will take place at the title company closest to the property address.
 Usually there is a title company within 15 minutes of the property address.
-Common towns for title companies include Gurnee, Vernon Hills, Lake Forest, Northbrook, Skokie, Irving Park and Downtown Chicago.
+Common towns for title companies include Gurnee, Vernon Hills, Lake Forest, Northbrook, Skokie, Irving Park, and downtown Chicago.

-- Yourself and anyone else on Title.
+- Yourself and anyone else on the title.

 - A photo ID.